siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

   divergence-preserving, transporting closures,
 - prove whether every element of that class is equivalent to the doubled curl / Maxwell form up to change of variables.

+What is now shown:

+- exact classification of all closures in the stated class,
+- reduction of the transport question to a real $2\times 2$ field-space matrix,
+- exact criterion
+  $$
+  M^2=-k^2I
+  $$
+  for neutral isotropic transport,
+- real similarity reduction of every such transporting matrix to the canonical Maxwell form.

+What still remains:

+- extend the uniqueness result beyond the purely differential linear isotropic class if a broader public claim is desired.

 ### 4. Full weak-field gravity closure, not only light bending